 The Wardening team are here for your safety, wellbeing, and discipline – but also to make sure that the Hall runs smoothly and you have an enjoyable first year at university.

 The wardens are here for you and because of you, so don’t hesitate to approach anyone of us for help or when you see us in the hall.

 What exactly are the Wardens here for?
-The Wardens act as your first port of call for help and support for any matters relating to life in halls.
+The Wardens act as your first port of call for help and support for any matters relating to life in halls and to university life in general.
 We are also in charge of making sure the hall environment is conducive to study and living, and so will make sure that Pembridge is sufficiently clean and quiet, particularly during night time.
 Together with the Hall Seniors, we organise social activities and events to help you to settle in, get to know one another and have fun in halls.

 The wardens are on call every evening from 18:00 – 08:00 and throughout the weekend and holidays.
 Make sure that the duty number and email are in your address book.